spacetelescope/webbpsf/README.rst

 four science instruments plus the fine guidance sensor, including both direct imaging and coronagraphic modes.

+WebbPSF has also been adapted to simulate images for Wide-Field Infrared Survey Telescope (WFIRST) instruments, including the Wide Field Imager (WFI) and the Coronagraph Instrument (CGI).

 Developed by Marshall Perrin, Joseph Long, and collaborators, 2010-2015.

 Documentation can be found online at https://pythonhosted.org/webbpsf/